-One of the reasons that teeth whitening is the most popular cosmetic dental treatment in the U.S. today is because it is an affordable solution for people who are unhappy with their smile.
-Studies have shown that people who have bright smiles are happier, more confident, and have more social and career opportunities.
-When you consider these benefits, it is easy to see why investing in dazzling white teeth is a no-brainer.
+One of the reasons teeth whitening is the most popular cosmetic dental treatment in the U.S. today is that it’s an affordable solution for people who are unhappy with their smiles.
+Studies have shown that those with brighter smiles are happier, more confident, and have more social and career opportunities.
+When you consider these benefits, it’s easy to see why investing in a teeth whitening procedure is a no-brainer!

-Another huge benefit is that there is a range of different teeth whitening options on the market, which means that there is a solution for nearly every budget.
+Another huge advantage is that there are various teeth whitening options on the market, meaning there’s a solution for nearly every budget.

-This page will take a look at the costs associated with the different types of teeth whitening treatment.
-Please be aware that costs stated are just a guideline and the exact price will vary by treatment type and from brand to brand.
+Let’s take a look at the costs associated with the different types of teeth whitening treatments.
+Please be aware that the prices stated are just guidelines, and the exact cost will vary by treatment type and brand.

-Teeth whitening products are available over the counter and can start at as little as a few dollars for mouthwash or toothpaste containing chemicals that promote teeth whitening.
+Over-the-counter teeth whitening products can be as little as a few dollars for mouthwash or toothpaste containing chemicals that promote teeth whitening.

-Custom bleaching trays are available from the majority of dentists and usually contain higher concentrations of bleaching agents giving you faster results and meaning that you will probably require fewer applications to achieve your desired result.
+Custom bleaching trays are available from most dentists.
+Usually, they contain higher concentrations of bleaching agents, giving you faster results.
+You may also require fewer applications to achieve your desired outcome.

-Custom-fit molds (sometimes known as trays) are provided to ensure that you get a thorough coating of the bleaching gel over your teeth and that they are comfortable to wear while the whitening takes place.
+Custom-fit molds (sometimes known as trays) are provided to ensure you get a thorough coating of the bleaching gel over your teeth.
+They should also be comfortable to wear while the whitening takes place.
 Generally, each kit provides enough bleaching compound for one two-week treatment per year, plus one or two-day touch-ups every four to six months.

 You can expect a take-home tray of professional teeth-whitening equipment to cost between $100 to $400.

-Although in-office teeth whitening treatment is more expensive than other alternatives, it is also proven to be significantly more successful.
-Requiring little more than a lunchtime to complete, the results are instant and you can expect your teeth to lighten between two and eight shades from your original color.
+Although in-office teeth whitening treatment is more expensive than other alternatives, it’s proven to be significantly more successful.
+The process requires little more than a lunchtime to complete, and the results are instant.
+You can expect your teeth to lighten between two to eight shades from your original color.